 For a variety of health reasons, many people are looking for ways to remove fluoride from their drinking water or they are seeking out bottled water without fluoride.
-While water fluoridation is a widespread water treatment practice in the United States, and a few other places, fluoride opponents, and many preventative health professionals, now believe that fluoride reacts with every enzyme and hormone in the human body, and that it causes bones to harden prematurely, possibly leading to bone cancer, especially in young boys.
+While water fluoridation is a widespread practice in the United States, fluoride opponents and many preventative health professionals now believe that fluoride can be dangerous.
+It reacts with every enzyme and hormone in the human body, and it causes bones to harden prematurely – possibly leading to bone cancer, especially in young boys.

 The late Dr. John Yiamouyiannis, author of the book “Fluoride the Aging Factor”, strongly believed and wrote that ingested fluoride was not only a significant “aging factor” but that fluoride did very little to lessen tooth cavities as well.
 He fought for and was very successful in having fluoridation discontinued in many parts of the world.
 This revolt against fluoride has caused many people to avoid fluoride by distilling their water to be used for any consumptive purposes.
 Even though it’s still very controversial, it is part of a huge $15 billion per year fluoro-chemical sales industry in the United States each year.